Backtracking algorithms¶

 The backtracking algorithm is essentially a depth-first search algorithm that attempts all possible solutions until a satisfying solution is found.
 The advantage of this method is that it can find all possible solutions, and with reasonable pruning operations, it can be highly efficient.

-However, when dealing with large-scale or complex problems, the operational efficiency of backtracking may be difficult to accept.
+However, when dealing with large-scale or complex problems, the running efficiency of backtracking algorithm may not be acceptable.

-- Time: Backtracking algorithms usually need to traverse all possible states in the state space, which can reach exponential or factorial time complexity.
+- Time complexity: Backtracking algorithms usually need to traverse all possible states in the state space, which can reach exponential or factorial time complexity.

-- Space: In recursive calls, it is necessary to save the current state (such as paths, auxiliary variables for pruning, etc.).
-When the depth is very large, the space requirement may become significant.
+- Space complexity: In recursive calls, it is necessary to save the current state (such as paths, auxiliary variables for pruning, etc.).
+When the depth is very large, the space need may become significantly bigger.

 Even so, backtracking remains the best solution for certain search problems and constraint satisfaction problems.
-For these problems, since it is unpredictable which choices can generate valid solutions, we must traverse all possible choices.
-In this case, the key is how to optimize efficiency, with common efficiency optimization methods being two types.
+For these problems, there is no way to predict which choices can generate valid solutions.
+We have to traverse all possible choices.
+In this case, the key is about how to optimize the efficiency.
+There are two common efficiency optimization methods.

-- Pruning: Avoid searching paths that definitely will not produce a solution, thus saving time and space.
+- Prune: Avoid searching paths that definitely will not produce a solution, thus saving time and space.

 - Heuristic search: Introduce some strategies or estimates during the search process to prioritize the paths that are most likely to produce valid solutions.